opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to OpenSourceWebsite, which are hosted in the [OpenSourceWebsite Organization](https://gitlab.com/opensourcewebsite-org) on GitLab.
+The following is a set of guidelines for contributing to OpenSourceWebsite, which are hosted in the [OpenSourceWebsite Organization](https://github.com/opensourcewebsite-org) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of conduct